-- 1. Are the advanced fusion techniques effective?
+- Are the advanced fusion techniques effective?
 In other words, do they perform (significantly) better than simply taking the dominant values or taking all data provided by the best source (assuming we know which source it is). - 2.
 Which fusion method is the best?
 In other words, is there a method that works better than others on all or most data sets? - 3.
 Which intuitions for fusion are effective?
-In other words, is each intuition that has been adopted for fusion effective?
+In other words, does each intuition for fusion improve the results?